Corporations borrow vast amounts of money for a wide variety of reasons. Here are some real-world examples:

 or

 To keep it as simple as possible with ‘M,’ pretend it’s not there.
-Buying a 10M bond is no different than buying ten $1,000 par bonds.
-It’s just another part of bond language that attempts to convey information efficiently.
+Buying a 10M bond is the same as buying ten $1,000 par bonds.
+It’s just another piece of bond shorthand.

 There are a few other elements of a corporate bond quote to be aware of.
 Here’s an example of a full quote: